zaneveld/organelle_removal/README.md

 ### QIIME2 Custom Extended Taxonomy Tutorial
 [QIIME 2 Extended Taxonomy Tutorial](./Tutorial/qiime2_API_tutorial/procedure/extended_taxonomy_construction_tutorial.ipynb)

+## Manuscript Benchmarking Workflow

+This repository also includes [code for the benchmarking of this method](./procedure/) for the manuscript, in the `procedure` folder.
+Because many input 16S rRNA datasets analyzed in the manuscript are large, they are not included here, but the import step includes links to download them from QIITA.
+Similarly, because most output files are too large for GitHub, these must be regenerated.
+An output folder that will house them as scripts are run is included for convenience.

 Reference:
 ```
 The Organelle in the Ointment: cryptic mitochondria account for many unknown sequences in cross-species microbiome comparisons